t3-nramirez/AzureLabs/Lab1-MigrateYourData/README.md

 # Lab 1 - Migrate On-Premises Data Servers To Azure

+WELCOME!
+Here are some tips-and-tricks you can use while in the workshop

+1. Open a Notepad text document and save it.
+This is where you can copy-and-paste variables, connection string, credentials vs. having to refer back to another web page for those valus
+2. Open a private browser session to have as your Azure portal, DevOps, and Azure Shell
+3. Have a different browser session open to the GitHub repo with all the lab instructions
+4. In the GitHub repo browser session, also have a tab that contains the credentials you will be given when you start the lab environment for the first time

+Your instructor will provide a bit.ly URL and activation code and you will use this to register yourself and gain access to an Azure environment created for you.
+These environments will automatically be destroyed 10 hours after you register for the lab.

 ## Lab Goals

 The goals of this lab is to get you familiar with the Azure environment, portal and command line.
 Everything you can do in the Azure Portal can also be done through a command line and scripting.
 In this lab, you will setup and configure services and run migations for the on-premises data stores to Azure